eggboy/aca-java-ai-workshop/02-deploy-helloworld/README.md

 ![Revisions](images/revision-1.png)

-New revision will never be activated as we configured the readiness probe to fail intentionally.
+The new revision will never be activated as we configured the readiness probe to fail intentionally.
 Let's check the system logs.
 Click on `View details`, then click on `View system log stream`

 ![Revisions](images/revision-2.png)